braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 #### Choose delivery schedule or trigger

-- Content Cards can be delivered based on a scheduled time, an action, or based on an API trigger.
+Content Cards can be delivered based on a scheduled time, an action, or based on an API trigger.
 For more, refer to [Scheduling your campaign]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/).

-- You can also set the campaign's duration and [Quiet Hours]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/time_based_campaign/#quiet-hours) in this step.
-- Determine the Content Card's expiration.
+You can also set the campaign's duration and [Quiet Hours]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/time_based_campaign/#quiet-hours) and determine the Content Card's expiration.
 Set a specific expiration date or the days until a Card expires, up to 30 days.
 All variants have identical expiration dates.

+{% alert note %}
-- Frequency Capping does not apply to Content Cards.
+Frequency Capping does not apply to Content Cards.
+{% endalert %}

-#### Choose target segment
+#### Choose a target segment

-- Next, you need to choose the target segment from the dropdown menu.
-- You'll automatically be given a snapshot of what that approximate segment population looks like right now.
-- Keep in mind that exact segment membership is always calculated just before the message is sent.
+Next, you need to choose the target segment from the dropdown menu.
+You'll automatically be given a snapshot of what that approximate segment population looks like right now.
+Keep in mind that exact segment membership is always calculated just before the message is sent.

 #### Choose conversion events

-- Braze allows you to track how often users perform specific actions, [conversion events]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/conversion_events/), after receiving a campaign.
-- You have the option of allowing up to a 30-day window during which a conversion will be counted if the user takes the specified action.
+Braze allows you to track how often users perform specific actions, [conversion events]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/conversion_events/), after receiving a campaign.
+You have the option of allowing up to a 30-day window during which a conversion will be counted if the user takes the specified action.

 {% endtab %}

 {% tab Canvas %}

-Complete the remaining sections of your Canvas step; see the sections below for further details on how to best utilize our tools to build Content Cards.
-After you have created and configured your step, refer to the [Build your Canvas]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas/#step-3-build-your-canvas) step of our Canvas documentation for further details on how build out the rest of your Canvas, implement multivariate testing and Intelligent Selection, and more.
+If you haven't done so already, complete the remaining sections of your Canvas step.
+For further details on how build out the rest of your Canvas, implement multivariate testing and Intelligent Selection, and more, refer to the [Build your Canvas]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas/#step-3-build-your-canvas) step of our Canvas documentation.

-#### Choose step schedule

-Content Cards can be delivered based on a scheduled time or Action in Canvas.
-For more information, refer to [Time-based functionalities for Canvas]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/time_based_canvas/).

-#### Choose audience

-Next, you need to adjust Audience Options for this step.
-Here, you can further refine the recipients of this step by specifying segments and adding additional filters.
-Audience options will be checked after the delay, at the time messages are sent.

-#### Choose advancement behavior

-Lastly, select your [Advancement behavior]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/advancement/) for this step.

-Here you can choose to either **Advance when Message Sent**, which advances your users to the next steps when the Content Card is sent, or **Immediately Advance Audience**, which advances users when the Content Card is sent, or if the Content Card is aborted for any reason.

 {% endtab %}
 {% endtabs %}